Saudi’s RSGT Finalizes 30-Year Lease of Djibouti’s Tadjourah Port

 “The collaboration between RSGT and DPFZA in the development of the Port of Tadjourah will further consolidate Djibouti’s strategic position as a leading logistics and maritime hub in the Horn of Africa and the Red Sea,” said DPFZA.

-In addition, the RSGT concession comes at a time when there are plans to expand multi-modal connections to Tadjourah port.
-Last week, the Ethiopian Railway Corporation announced plans for a $1.58 billion standard-gauge railway intended to connect Northern Ethiopia to the Red Sea ports of Tadjourah, Assab, and Massawa.
-These ports offer the closest sea access for Ethiopia’s Afar and Tigray regions, which are seeing growth in the potash mining sector.
+In addition, the RSGT concession comes at a time there are plans to expand multi-modal connections to Tadjourah port.
+Last week, the Ethiopian Railway Corporation announced plans for a $1.58 billion standard-gauge railway intended to connect Northern Ethiopia to the Red Sea ports of Tadjourah, Assab and Massawa.
+These ports offer the closest sea-access for Ethiopia’s Afar and Tigray regions, which are seeing growth in the potash mining sector.